stefan-hoeck/idris2-sop/README.md

 minor version number (e.g. 0.5.x) will be made available, while the main branch keeps following the Idris2 main branch.

-The latest commit is daily tested to build against the current HEAD of the Idris compiler.
 Since Idris2 releases are happening rather infrequently at the moment, it is suggested to use a package manager like [pack](https://github.com/stefan-hoeck/idris2-pack) to install and maintain matching versions of the Idris compiler